Skip to content

 Endpoint: POST /api/v1/workers/heartbeat

 Description: Send periodic heartbeat to update worker status, resource usage, and system metrics.
-This should be sent every 60 seconds to maintain active status.
+The worker sends this on the monitoring.heartbeat_interval cadence (default 30 seconds, see config/default.yaml) to maintain active status.

 IMPORTANT FOR LONG-RUNNING JOBS: If a worker is processing a job that may exceed the timeout (default 300 seconds / 5 minutes), it MUST include job_progress in the heartbeat to reset the timeout and prevent the job from being reassigned.
 This allows jobs to run indefinitely as long as the worker reports progress.